- Long flight with toddler

 They will also enjoy watching a familiar movie on a tablet while wearing headphones.
 Bring your own, ear covering headphones from home.

 Airlines normally only give the small earphones, standard adult sizes.
-Small kids have a read hard time keeping it in their ears.
+Small kids have a really hard time keeping it in their ears.
+So bring along a headphone that is safe for kids.

 Older toddlers can understand short sequences of events in a story so having a quick chat about the day of travel might calm their fears.